Santa Barbara Spousal Support Attorney

 After filing for divorce and before final judgment of divorce is entered, the court may order temporary spousal support.
 This temporary spousal support will continue to be paid monthly by a party until a further court order or the final order of dissolution is entered (Family Code § 3600).

-If you’re wondering how much you may be liable to pay in temporary spousal support, call (805) 422-7966 now for a DissoMaster estimate.
+If you’re wondering how much you may be liable to pay in temporary spousal support, call (805) 422-7966 or contact us online now for a DissoMaster estimate.

 A court may order a party to pay for the support of the other party in any amount, and for any period of time, that the court deems just and reasonable based on the standard of living established during the marriage (California Family Code § 4330).
 In awarding permanent spousal support, it is reversible error to use computer programs like DissoMaster (California Family Code § 3830; California Rules of Court Rule 5.275; In re Marriage of Schulze (1997) 60 Cal.
 App.
 4th 519).

-In awarding permanent spousal support the court must consider the factors of Family Code § 4320 and determine what is just and reasonable under all factual circumstances presented.
+In awarding permanent spousal support, the court must consider the factors in Family Code § 4320 and determine what is just and reasonable under all factual circumstances presented.
 See the factors of Family Code § 4320 above.

 Duration of Spousal Support in CA